Transportation Services

 TSTG 195 Climate Control4 Credits

-Repair, diagnosis, R & R of components, charging, recycling and testing of heating and air conditioning systems of over the road vehicles.
-Theory of operation, nomenclature, identification, safety and environmental impact factors of air conditioning.
+Repair, diagnosis, removal, and/or replacement of climate control components.
+Includes charging, recycling, and testing of heating and air conditioning systems of over the road vehicles.
+Theory of operation, nomenclature, identification, safety, and environmental impact factors of air conditioning.
 Also covers heating and ventilation systems.

 TSTG 215 Engine Reconditioning5 Credits